 Airport codes are - JNB : Johannesburg OR Tambo Airport and PLZ : Port Elizabeth Airport.

-The BEST flights to book are for JNB - PLZ on SAA Flight number SA 405 which arrives PLZ about 12.30 pm which is a suitable time to pick you up and then going out/ home book PLZ - JNB on SA 410 which leaves PLZ around 1 pm which suits our drop off time in PLZ.
+( Currently no flights : The BEST flights to book for JNB - PLZ are on SAA Flight number SA 405 which arrives PLZ about 12.30 pm which is a suitable time to pick you up and then going out/ home book PLZ - JNB on SA 410 which leaves PLZ around 1 pm which suits our drop off time in PLZ.

-If The flight says SAA operated by Airlink or Mango then these will NOT carry guns.
-Flight MUST say ' OPERATED BY SAA '.
+If The flight says SAA operated by Mango then these will MOSTLY NOT carry guns.
+Flight MUST say ' OPERATED BY SAA '. - currently no flights.

-British Airways ( BA ) apparently carry guns but they charge extra for your ammo case which needs to be outside your checked bag when leaving PLZ / PE.
+British Airways ( BA ) may carry guns but they charge extra for your rifle and for your ammo case.

-BUT if the flight says BA OPERATED BY COMAIR OR SOMEOTHER budget airline THEY WILL NOT CARRY YOUR GUNS.
+If the BA flight says BA OPERATED BY COMAIR OR SOME OTHER budget airline THEY WILL NOT CARRY YOUR GUNS.

-The above only refers to flights on budget ailines INSIDE SA.
+The above only refers to flights on budget airlines INSIDE SA.

 Be very careful who you book flights with re guns carriers.

 FOR InternationaL FLIGHTS there are many airlines which will carry guns, some charge handling fee for rifles and ammo and some Don't.
 Delta Airlines do NOT charge a firearm and ammo handling fee.

 There are numerous private air charters from Johannesburg or PE to close to our ranch - THESE ARE PRICEY THOUGH - enquire with us for more info.